winsiderss/systeminformer/README.md

 * Retrieving names for EtwRegistration objects
 * Setting handle attributes

+KProcessHacker is only available on Windows 7 and above.

 Note that by default, KProcessHacker only allows connections from processes with SeDebugPrivilege.
 To allow Process Hacker to show details for all processes when it is not running as administrator: